mitchell-merry/wsu_verify/README.md

 ![Example of using a command and the result](https://i.imgur.com/7rOjnFn.png)

 Above is an example command, `,guild init`, which essentially adds the server and initialises all of it's members automatically.

+## API Routes
+Since the app has a front-end, I defined routes for communication at https://github.com/diggitydingdong/wsu_verify/tree/main/routes.